 HEFCE Blog post discusses providing evidence of reseach impact, which can be a challenge and requires focus, a proportionate approach and building a strong base of professional relationships.

-The types of evidence will be specific for each impact, but examples might be:
+The types of evidence you should gather or generate will be specific for each impact, but examples might be:

 - Emails or correspondence from key or pivotal individuals

 - Evaluation data

 - User feedback / testimony

 - Reviews and commentary – keep note of the level of public discourse, how wide was the dissemination?